 The purpose of the Annual Listing of Obligated Projects is to provide transparency in federal transportation planning, and to serve as a reference to track consistency/inconsistency in the year project funds are obligated versus the year they were programmed.

-The MRMPO TAC approved the draft 2015 Annual Listing of Obligated Projects at their March 3rd meeting.
+Following TAC approval, the list will be presented to the Policy Committee and posted to the MRMPO website at the end of the month.
 The obligation timeframe is Oct.
 1, 2014 to Sept.
 30, 2015.